 Example: Sacha arrived in Australia as a permanent resident in May 2003, and departed permanently in July 2005, having been in Australia at least 104 weeks during that period.
 Sacha returned to Australia as a permanent resident in April 2007 and claimed PP. The 104 weeks period is satisfied by the earlier period of residence.

-Became a lone parent while an Australian resident
+Became a single principal carer while an Australian resident

-If a person became a lone parent while an Australian resident, they do not need to have been in Australia for 104 weeks before qualifying.
+If a person became a single principal carer while an Australian resident, they do not need to have been in Australia for 104 weeks in order to qualify.

 A person can satisfy this residence requirement IF they: